Fire hazards: How you can help keep your student flat safe

-It’s probably not the first thing you think about when moving into your flat, but having an understanding of the fire hazards in your home is important.
+It’s probably not at the forefront of your mind right now, but having an understanding of the fire hazards in your home is important.

 This is especially the case when you’re living with other people, as your actions can impact them and vice versa.
 Being aware of the fire hazards means you can then act accordingly to ensure your home is as safe as it should be.
 So, what are these hazards you need to know about?